-13 Uncertainty
+12 Uncertainty

 The Western United States has a problem with water – they don’t have enough of it.
-They even call it The Dry West, and if you’ve ever been to Utah, you know why.
+They even call it The Dry West, and if you have ever been to Utah, you know why.
 Because of this, water management is done for things that require planning, like water storage and agriculture.
-The Bureau of Reclamation, among others, is concerned with estimating for each year how much water will be available in the season (from April to July) as measured at certain gauges in rivers and the intakes of dams.
+The Bureau of Reclamation, among others, is concerned with forecasting for each year how much water will be available in the season (from April to July) as measured at certain gauges in rivers and intakes of dams.
+Since the main water supply in the rivers comes from snowmelt in the mountain ranges and from precipitation, these are the most important features used in forecasting.
+In the past, hydrologists relied on traditional statistical models, but recently they dipped their toes into machine learning.

-13.1 Frequentist vs Bayesian interpretations of uncertainty
+12.1 Frequentist vs Bayesian interpretation of uncertainty

 Frequentist interpretation